- WeChat Launched Voice Open Platform and Speech Recognition SDKPosted 6 days ago

 It just sounds too good.
 We all know how difficult it can be.
 Offline stores are numerous and they are changing all the time.
-A number of startups have been working on getting merchants of vertical categories, such as restaurants, to a singly product.
+A number of startups have been working on integrating merchants of vertical categories, such as restaurants.
 Payment solution must be another problem for AutoNavi.

 Competitors are ambushing on its way to become the gateway for daily life information.
 Baidu merged Shenbian (“Nearby”), the location-based sharing and review service, into Baidu Maps last week.
 And the two services will form Baidu’s LBS division.

 Of course Taobao had strong competitors, such as eBay, too when it dreamed big to build such a platform.
 There’s also possibility that Taobao will launch such a maps-based shopping product to compete with AutoNavi.